For the most part, I’ve found that Go developers are pretty good at using global constants for configuration rather than global variables.

 }

 Obviously one of the biggest downsides to this approach is that to get a new copy of the configuration you’re literally creating a new copy and making a function call.
-In the vast majority of cases this should be fine - if it’s truly just a configuration you probably won’t need to be accessing it all the time.
-That said, if you’re rapidly making new copies it could become a performance issue.
+In the vast majority of cases, this should be fine - if it’s truly just a configuration you probably won’t need to be accessing it too often.
+That said, if you’re rapidly making new copies constantly the extra memory overhead could become a performance issue.

-Being able to keep access to maps and slices that are effectively constant can make your code easier to read, and more importantly, much less error-prone.
+Being able to access to maps and slices that are effectively constant makes your code easier to read, and more importantly, less error-prone.
 One of the most sought-after traits of a computer scientist for high-end coding jobs is the ability to read, write, and refactor code so that it’s more maintainable and easier to understand.